mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 #### Electricity

 Getting zapped not only hurts, but it also seizes muscles and leaves a victim shaky from muscle tremors.
-If a character shakes off the damage, they’re all good, but if they suffer even a single box, the character gets the Zapped status for 2 combat rounds.
+If a character shakes off the damage, they’re all good, but if any damage gets through (≥1), apply Zapped for 2 rounds.

 #### Chemical (acids, bases, caustics, etc.)